-PUBLISHED SOURCES ON NEW COLLEGE OF FLORIDA 1 ACCREDITATION 2 A. GENERAL INFORMATION 3 A1.
-Address information 3 A2.
-Source of institutional control 3 A3.
-Classification 3 A3a.
-Carnegie classification 3 A4.
-Academic year calendar 3 A5.
-Degrees offered 3 В. ENROLLMENT AND PERSISTENCE 4 B1.
-Institutional enrollment 4 B1a.
-Total transfer undergraduate students 4 B1b.
-Florida residents for tuition purposes 4 B1c.
-2021-2022 Unduplicated headcount 5 B2.
-Enrollment by racial/ethnic category (undergraduates and graduates) 5 B2a.
-Undergraduate students by age 5 B2b.
-Average age of undergraduate students 5 B2c.
-Undergraduate enrollment by Florida county of residence 6 B2d.
-Undergraduate enrollment by U.S. college board region 7 B2e.
-International undergraduate students by country of origin 7 В3.
-Number of bachelor's/master's degrees awarded from July 1, 2021 to June 30, 2022 8 B3a.
-Students awarded bachelor's degrees by gender and racial/ethnic category 8 B3b.
-Number of degrees 2012-2022 8 B4-11.
-Undergraduate Graduation Rates 9 B11a.
-Income-based Graduation Rates 9 B11b.
-First-time, full-time students four-year and six-year graduation rates 10 B11c.
-First-time, full-time students four-year and six-year graduation rates 2012-2016 10 B22.
-Percent of Fall 2021 entering first-time, full-time undergraduates enrolled in Fall 2022 11 B22a.
-First-time, full-time undergraduate students first year retention rates 11 B22b.
-First-time, full-time undergraduate students first year retention rates 2012-2021 11 B23a.
-Annual student credit hours 2017-2018 to 2021-2022 12 B23b.
-Total annual student credit hours 12 B23c.
-Annual full-time equivalent enrollment 2016-2017 to 2020-2021 13 B24.
-Fall term undergraduate enrollment headcounts 2012-2021 13 C. FIRST-TIME, FIRST-YEAR ADMISSIONS 14 C1-2.
-Applications 14 C1.
-First-time, first-year students 14 C2.
-First-time, first-year wait-listed students 14 C3-5.
-Admissions Requirements 14 C3.
-High school completion requirement 14 C4.
-General college-preparatory program requirement for degree-seeking students 14 C5.
-Distribution of high school units required and/or recommended 15 C6-7.
-Basis for Selection 15 C6.
-Basis for applicant selection 15 C7.
-Relative importance of academic/non-academic factors in first-time, first-year admissions decisions 16 C8.
-Entrance exams 16 C8a.
-Use of entrance exams in admission decisions for first-time, first-year, degree seeking applicants 16 C8d.
-Use of applicants' test scores for academic advising 17 C8e.
-Test scores submission deadlines 17 C9-12.
-First-time, First-year Profile Encelled first time, First year attidants' SAT / ACT test sooms 18 C9.
-Enrolled first-time, first-year students' SAT/ACT test scores 18 C10.
-Percent of all degree-seeking, first-time, first-year students with high school class rank 19 C11.
+PUBLISHED SOURCES ON NEW COLLEGE OF FLORIDA 1

+ACCREDITATION 2

+A. GENERAL INFORMATION 3

+A1.
+Address information 3

+A2.
+Source of institutional control 3

+A3.
+Classification 3

+A3a.
+Carnegie classification 3

+A4.
+Academic year calendar 3

+A5.
+Degrees offered 3

+В. ENROLLMENT AND PERSISTENCE 4

+B1.
+Institutional enrollment 4

+B1a.
+Total transfer undergraduate students 4

+B1b.
+4

+Florida residents for tuition purposes

+B1c.
+2023-2024 Unduplicated headcount 5 5

+B2.
+Enrollment by racial/ethnic category (undergraduates and graduates) 5

+B2a.
+Undergraduate students by age 5

+B2b.
+Average age of undergraduate students 5

+B2c.
+Undergraduate enrollment by Florida county of residence 6

+B2d.
+Undergraduate enrollment by U.S. college board region 7

+B2e.
+International undergraduate students by country of origin 7

+В3.
+Number of bachelor's/master's degrees awarded from July 1, 2023 to June 30, 2024 8

+B3a.
+Students awarded bachelor's degrees by gender and racial/ethnic category 8

+B3b.
+Number of degrees 2013-2023 8

+B4-11. .
+Undergraduate Graduation Rates 9

+B11a.
+Income-based Graduation Rates 9

+B11b.
+First-time, full-time students four-year and six-year graduation rates 10

+B11c.
+First-time, full-time students four-year and six-year graduation rates 2013-2017 10

+B22.
+Percent of Fall 2023 entering first-time, full-time undergraduates enrolled in Fall 2023 11

+B22a.
+First-time, full-time undergraduate students first year retention rates 11

+B22b.
+First-time, full-time undergraduate students first year retention rates 2013-2023 11

+B23a.
+Annual student credit hours 2018-2019 to 2023-2024 12

+B23b.
+Total annual student credit hours 12

+B23c.
+Annual full-time equivalent enrollment 2017-2018 to 2022-2023 13

+B24.
+Fall term undergraduate enrollment headcounts 2013-2023 13

+C. FIRST-TIME, FIRST-YEAR ADMISSIONS 14

+C1-2.
+Applications 14

+C1.
+First-time, first-year students 14

+C2.
+First-time, first-year wait-listed students 14

+C3-5.
+Admissions Requirements 14

+C3.
+High school completion requirement 14

+C4.
+General college-preparatory program requirement for degree-seeking students 14

+C5.
+Distribution of high school units required and/or recommended 15

+C6-7.
+Basis for Selection 15

+C6.
+Basis for applicant selection 15

+C7.
+Relative importance of academic/non-academic factors in first-time, first-year admissions decisions 16

+C8.
+Entrance exams 16

+C8a.
+Use of entrance exams in admission decisions for first-time, first-year, degree seeking applicants

+. , 16

+C8d.
+Use of applicants' test scores for academic advising 17

+C8e.
+Test scores submission deadlines 17

+C9-12 18

+C9.
+Enrolled first-time, first-year students' SAT/ACT test scores 18

+C10.
+Percent of all degree-seeking, first-time, first-year students with high school class rank 19

+C11.
+Percent of all enrolled, degree-seeking, first-time, first-year student HS grade-point averages 19

 C12.
-Percent of all enrolled, degree-seeking, first-time, first-year student HS grade-point averages Average high school grade-point averages 19 19 C12.
-Percent of first-time, first-year students with specialized high school curriculum selection 19 C12a.
-Percent of first-time, first-year students with specialized high school curriculum selection Percent of first-time, first-year students by secondary school type 20 U14D.
-1 CICCIII OI III31-IIIIC, III31-VCAI SUUUCIII3 DV SUUUIUAIV SUIIOOI IVDU 20
+Average high school grade-point averages 19

+C12a.
+Percent of first-time, first-year students with specialized high school curriculum selection 19

+C12b Percent of first-time, first-year students by secondary school type 20